shrekshao/glAvatar/README.md

 * switchable textures
 * use morph targets for face, skin, musle shape custom controlling
 * invisible base skin lookup texture, and visible array for clothes
+    * An integer texture (maybe just use a regular png with 8byte RGBA would be good enough, since red channel only can represent 0 - 255 id)
+    * When a cloth skin is updated, it comes along with info of the visibility of the body parts (which is an bool array).
+Do a bit and operation with cur visibility array.
+    * In fragment shader for rendering base skin, first look up the body id, use this id to access the visibility array (in a uniform buffer).
+If not visible, simply return.

 ## Things to implement